 JPN along with Dutch Performing Arts is happy to present two Dutch bands on on multi-date UK tours in the coming month.
 ICP Orchestra will conduct a 7-date tour across the UK and Ireland, and Kapok a 5-date tour across the UK.
 To find out when you can see them, check here.
-Read below to find out more about each band.

 ABOUT ICP ORCHESTRA: